Klickk/SecuMSG-Server/docs/Architectural choices.md

 - Healthchecks in Compose for basic readiness/liveness.

 **Planned**
-- Centralized logs (e.g., Loki/ELK) and metrics/traces (OpenTelemetry).
+- Centralized logs and monitoring with NATS & Grafana .
 - Request IDs and correlation across gateway → services → event bus.

 **Consequences**
-- Current setup adequate for early stages; observability will be expanded as features land.
+- Current setup adequate for early stages; observability will be expanded as project evolves.

 ---